All news

 Add lotteryusa.com as a preferred source on Google

 Go-Go didn't come from Nashville.
 It didn't come from Detroit or New Orleans.
-It came from Washington, DC: born in the 1970s from the mind of Chuck Brown, the "Godfather of Go-Go," and shaped by the city's own rhythms of funk, R&B, hip-hop, and Afro-Latin beats.
+It came from the District of Columbia: born in the 1970s from the mind of Chuck Brown, the "Godfather of Go-Go," and shaped by the city's own rhythms of funk, R&B, hip-hop, and Afro-Latin beats.

-In 2020, DC Mayor Muriel Bowser made it official: Go-Go is the music of Washington, DC.
-Now, the DC Lottery is betting on its future.
+In 2020, DC Mayor Muriel Bowser made it official: Go-Go is the music of the District of Columbia.
+Now, the District of Columbia Lottery is betting on its future.

 The partnership

-At the Go-Go Museum & Café's first-anniversary celebration in Historic Anacostia, hosted by comedian Lonnie Bee, the DC Lottery announced a Premier-level partnership with the Museum, the official site for the preservation, study, and celebration of Go-Go music and culture.
+At the Go-Go Museum & Café's first-anniversary celebration in Historic Anacostia, hosted by comedian Lonnie Bee, the District of Columbia Lottery announced a Premier-level partnership with the Museum, the official site for the preservation, study, and celebration of Go-Go music and culture.

 The year-long deal supports the Museum's educational programming and community engagement.
-The DC Lottery will have a brand presence at the Museum and will partner on promotional events, including the Go-Go Bus series.
+The District of Columbia Lottery will have a brand presence at the Museum and will partner on promotional events, including the Go-Go Bus series.
 Players' Club members can win event tickets throughout the year.
-DC Lottery Executive Director Randy Burnside said:
+District of Columbia Lottery Executive Director Randy Burnside said:

-Celebrating 50 years of Go-Go is a celebration of DC itself.
+Celebrating 50 years of Go-Go is a celebration of District of Columbia itself.
 This partnership reflects our shared belief in the power of art, community, and local history.

 Ronald Moten, the Museum's founder and CEO, welcomed the support: